 All fellows complete a research project of their choice during their second year.
 The project can be mentored by any of the diverse faculty in the division or outside the division.
 It can span basic science, translational, clinical or epidemiological topics.
-For fellows invested in an academic career, an NIH-sponsored T32 training grant is available for an additional 3rd year of research training.
+For fellows invested in an academic career, an optional 3rd year of research training is available.

 Basic Science and Translational Research